xitu/gold-miner/article/2021/trending-storage-options-for-react-native-developers.md

 [MMKV](https://github.com/Tencent/MMKV) is an **efficient, small mobile key-value** storage framework that was developed by Tencent to use in WeChat.

 MMKV uses mmap to keep memory synced with files, and **protobuf** to encode/decode values, making the most of Android to achieve the best efficiency performance.
-It supports concurrent read-read and read-write access between processes which allows multi-process concurrency**.** It is easy to keep up the data because of fully synchronous calls.
+It supports concurrent read-read and read-write access between processes which allows multi-process concurrency.
+It is easy to keep up the data because of fully synchronous calls.

 The ideal place to store common data of users, app-logic, and others.
 It is an **alternative for Async Storage**.